kfrn/rainbow-video/README.md

 ## rainbow-video

-This script akes a video file and outputs a mosaic of frame captures which have been ordered according to hue.
-This composite image is output into a folder named after the video file.
+This script takes a video file and outputs a mosaic of frame captures which have been ordered according to hue.

 How cool it looks depends on the characteristics of the input file.
 The more saturated and varied colours, the better!

+The composite image is output into a folder named after the video file.

 #### Dependencies
 * [ffmpeg](https://ffmpeg.org/)